If Robert Downey Jr. is Tony Stark, Where Does That Leave Iron Man?

 Retiring the character would mean sacrificing Marvel’s golden-armored franchise goose.
 So what about recasting Tony Stark with an actor who would be happy with a paycheck somewhere in the $1 million to $5 million range?
 In a word: No.

-While other players in the Marvel Cinematic Universe have proved to be replaceable — three actors have portrayed Bruce Banner, two have been James Rhodes and, as of Thor: The Dark World, Fandril — Robert Downey Jr. is Iron Man.
+While other players in the Marvel Cinematic Universe have proved replaceable — three actors have portrayed Bruce Banner, two have been James Rhodes and, as of Thor: The Dark World, Fandril — Robert Downey Jr. is Iron Man.
 “The other individual franchises — Thor, Captain America, Hulk — etc., don’t have near the level of box-office potential that Iron Man does,” analyst Doug Cruetz told The Hollywood Reporter.
 “The other way to look at it is that Iron Man would probably look more like those other franchises in terms of box-office performance without Downey.”

 But just as the comics have given us multiple Avengers lineups, they’ve also presented us with James Rhodes as Iron Man, at least for a time.
 Still, Don Cheadle is no Robert Downey.